Oil analysis is a quick, nondestructive way to gauge the health of an engine by looking at what’s in the oil.

 In our standard oil analysis, we perform four tests:

-In the spectral exam, we take a portion of your oil sample and run it through a machine called a spectrometer.
-The spectrometer analyzes the oil and tells us the levels of the various metals and additives that are present in the oil.
-This gives us a gauge of how your engine is wearing.
+In the spectral exam, we take a portion of your oil sample and run it through a machine called a spectrometer, which tells us the levels of metals and additives that are present in the oil.
 To learn more about the elements we look at and where they come from in your oil, go to our Report Explanation page.

-The insolubles test measures the amount of solids that are present in the oil.
+The insolubles test measures the solids present in the oil.
 The solids are formed by oil oxidation (when the oil breaks down due to the presence of oxygen, accelerated by heat) and blow-by past the rings.
-This test tells you how good a job the oil filter is doing, and to what extent the oil has oxidized.
+This tells you how good a job the oil filter is doing, and to what extent the oil has oxidized.

 The viscosity measures the grade, or thickness, of the oil.
 Whether it’s supposed to be a 5W/30, 15W/40, or some other grade, we will know (within a range) what the viscosity should be.
 If your viscosity falls outside that range, there’s probably a reason: the oil could have been overheated, or contaminated with fuel, moisture, or coolant.